What happens when a child is taken into care?

 Fostering sibling groups is one of the best ways of improving the outlook of children and young people in care.
 By keeping sibling groups together, they can help and support each other throughout the fostering process.
 Learn more about fostering siblings from our detailed guide.

-With this in mind, fostering siblings is highly encouraged among local authorities and independent fostering agencies – as there are various benefits of keeping siblings together in foster care.
+With this in mind, fostering siblings in the UK is highly encouraged among local authorities and independent fostering agencies – as there are various benefits of keeping siblings together in foster care.

 At Excel Fostering, we’re always looking to ensure that brothers and sisters are placed together if possible.
-By maintaining these relationships, it has been shown that foster children have an increased sense of emotional support, community and belonging throughout the fostering process; something which ultimately results in a more positive care experience.
-Three of the main benefits of fostering sibling groups include:
+By maintaining these relationships, foster children are more likely to have an increased sense of emotional support, community and belonging throughout the fostering process - something which ultimately results in a more positive care experience.

-Removing a child from their siblings can present a whole host of concerns and is likely to cause them a great deal of grief and anxiety.
+Separating a child from their siblings can present a whole host of concerns and is likely to cause them a great deal of grief and anxiety.
 When will they see each other again?
 How are they handling the situation?
 Are they being treated well by their new foster families?
 Are they happy?
 The concerns caused by the separating of a sibling group can have a direct impact on the behaviour of a looked after child or young person, and may make their individual placement less stable and harder to settle into.
 In the long term, being placed separately may even cause the family bond to break down, making it harder for siblings to rebuild their relationship in the future.

 Sadly, however, sibling group foster placements can be hard to accomplish for a variety of reasons.
-The biggest barrier being the availability of foster parents with the space to accommodate two, three or sometimes more, children or young people in their homes.
-Currently, research shows that siblings in care are separated as often as 1/3 of the time.
+The biggest barrier though is typically the availability of foster parents having a lack of space to accommodate fostering two or three siblings (or sometimes more) in their homes.
+Currently, research shows that siblings in foster care are separated as often as 1/3 of the time.

-Siblings aren’t always cohesive – and relationship difficulties between siblings can be caused by jealousy or family dynamics.
+Siblings aren’t always cohesive – and relationship difficulties between siblings can often be caused by jealousy or family dynamics.
 In these rare instances, sibling groups will purposefully be separated so that each member of the group can develop and grow positively in their new homes.

 The primary goal for fostering more sibling groups is recruiting more foster carers who have the capability to foster siblings.
 It can be demanding – but by keeping siblings together in foster care, you can be involved in creating a happy, secure home for young people who need help.